samthakur587/UMC/README.md

 ## Introduction

-UMC is a measure used in various applications including data analysis, feature selection, and more.
+Implemented the python code for the research paper [UMC](https://github.com/samthakur587/UMC/blob/main/UMC_paper.pdf) is a measure used in various applications including data analysis, feature selection, and more.
 The goal is to compute the contribution of each column (or dimension) in a dataset.
 ## Features

 - Compute the Conditional Entropy (CE) for arrays.